Refreshed and updated April 1, 2026.

 2. Monitor AI use and flag sensitive data

 Don’t assume employees will know what’s okay to share.
-Use data security tools to monitor AI-generated and user-submitted content for sensitive data.
-Bonus points if the tools can do it without relying on rules, regex, or manual classifiers.
+IBM’s Cost of Data Breach report shows only 17% of companies have technical controls capable of preventing employees from uploading confidential data to public AI tools.
+The remaining 83% rely on training sessions, warning emails, or nothing at all.
+Use data security tools to monitor AI-generated and user-submitted content for sensitive data — ideally ones that can do it without relying on rules, regex, or manual classifiers.

 3. Deploy smart DLP that understands context

 Traditional DLP breaks when data doesn’t match the patterns it expects.
-Look for tools that label data based on meaning, not format—so even if someone pastes a contract summary or source code into ChatGPT, it gets flagged before it leaves the perimeter.
+Look for tools that label data based on meaning, not format; so even if someone pastes a contract summary or source code into ChatGPT, it gets flagged before it leaves the perimeter.
+This is especially critical as agentic AI creates new data movement paths that classic perimeter tools were never designed to see.

 4. Educate employees, frequently and engagingly

 Your AI policy shouldn’t live in a shared document that no one ever reads.
 Train users on what’s safe to share, how ChatGPT works, and the risks of hallucinations or code reuse.
-Reinforce with real-world examples and internal phishing simulations.
+Reinforce with real-world examples and internal phishing simulations — including examples of what AI-generated phishing now looks like, because it looks a lot better than it used to.

 5. Plan for the worst